solo-io/gloo/docs/content/guides/traffic_management/destination_types/ec2_upstream/_index.md

 - Take note of a few of the options we have set for this sample Upstream:
   - **Region**: this Upstream indicates that it reads instances from the "us-east-1" region
   - **Public IP**: this Upstream routes to the instances' public IP addresses.
-If not set, Gloo will default to the private IP addresses
+If not set, Gloo Edge will default to the private IP addresses
-  - **Secret Ref**: a reference to the secret associated with the AWS account that Gloo should use on behalf of the Upstream
+  - **Secret Ref**: a reference to the secret associated with the AWS account that Gloo Edge should use on behalf of the Upstream
-  - **Role ARN**: a role that Gloo should assume on behalf of the Upstream when listing the set of available instances.
+  - **Role ARN**: a role that Gloo Edge should assume on behalf of the Upstream when listing the set of available instances.
   - **Filters**: this Upstream uses three tag filters to indicate which instances, among those that are accessible given the Upstream's credentials, should be routed to.
 One of the filters only specifies that a certain tag should be present on the instance.
 The other two filters require that a given tag and tag value are present.